cis241-f20/class-material/piazza-faq.md

    (like posting a link to a resource you found helpful).
    Fill in the question title ("Summary") and full question text, and post!
 * *Answering questions:* Select a question and edit or add the "Students" answer.
-* *Followups:*" If a question is closely related, or you or another student want further clarification, post a followup below the question which can be answered with replies.
+* *Followups:* If a question is closely related, or you or another student want further clarification, post a followup below the question which can be answered with replies.
 * *Email frequency:* In your settings, you can change how frequently you receive emails with the exception of some important instructor announcements which will spam out emails